Toussidé

 Toussidé (also known as Tarso Toussidé) is a potentially active stratovolcano in Chad.
-Toussidé lies in the Tibesti Mountains, the large Yirrigué caldera and the smaller Trou au Natron and Doon Kidimi craters are close to it.
+Toussidé lies in the Tibesti Mountains; the large Yirrigué caldera and the smaller Trou au Natron and Doon Kidimi craters are close to it.
 It has an elevation of 3302 m above sea level.
 The volcano is the source of a number of lava flows, which have flowed westward away from Toussidé and east into the Yirrigué caldera.

 Trou au Natron, the depression southeast of the volcano, measures approximately 8 × 6 km in diameter and 700–1000 m in depth.
 During the last glacial maximum or the early-middle Holocene, it was filled with a lake.
 A number of volcanic cones have developed within Trou au Natron.
 Fumarolic activity on the peak of Toussidé and geothermal manifestations within Trou au Natron represent signs of volcanic activity at Toussidé.

 Names

 Toussidé is also known as Tarso Toussidé.
+Another transliteration is "Tusside".
 "Trou au Natron" refers to the springs which have deposited white trona in the caldera.
 "Toussidé" translates as "Which killed the local people (Tou) with fire".

 Geography and geomorphology

 Regional

 Toussidé is part of the western Tibesti mountains in Chad, Africa.
 The Tibesti mountains reach elevations of 3 km and are surrounded by the Sahara.
 The towns of Bardai and Zouar lie east-northeast and south of Toussidé, respectively, and a road between the two passes just southeast from Trou au Natron.

 Another volcano in Tibesti is Emi Koussi, which is the highest mountain of the Tibesti and of the entire Sahara region.
-The volcano Tarso Toh lies northwest of Toussidé, the Botoum and Botoudoma/Petit Botoum rhyolite extrusions are located 10 km south of Trou au Natron.
+The volcano Tarso Toh lies northwest of Toussidé, and the Botoum and Botoudoma/Petit Botoum rhyolite extrusions are located 10 km south of Trou au Natron.
 The origin of volcanism in Tibesti is unclear; both a hotspot-related mechanism and tectonic effects of the collision between the African Plate and the Eurasian Plate have been proposed.